A few months ago I posted about a prototype tent that I was taking to the Peruvian Andes.

 - Extra tie-outs on the sides; tauter, more wind-resistant pitch when the weather turns nasty.

-During my five weeks in the Cordilleras Blanca & Huayhuash, I experienced a wide range of challenging conditions.
+During my five weeks in the Cordilleras Blanca and Huayhuash, I experienced a wide range of challenging conditions.
 High winds, rain, snow and an apparently short-sighted burro that mistook the vestibule of my shelter for a urinal.
 Throughout it all the ProTrail held up like a champ………….although it did have a lingering funky smell thanks to the aforementioned quadruped (sorry Henry 😉 )!

 Donkey jokes aside, if you are looking for a reasonably priced, lightweight, functional one person shelter for three season conditions, I highly recommend the Tarptent ProTrail.
 If you are interested in checking it out, it will be available on the Tarptent website sometime over the next few months.